alanagoyal/lexiconic/scripts/README.md

 ### `post-commit`

-Post-commit hook that automatically runs pronunciation and definition generation when `public/data/words.json` is modified.
+Post-commit hook that automatically runs pronunciation, definition, and embedding generation when `public/data/words.json` is modified.

 **Setup:**